blueimp/Gallery/README.md

 Please note that setting the **carousel** option to **true** disables the keyboard shortcuts by default.

 ## Options

+### Default options
-The following are the default options set by the Gallery:
+The following are the default options set by the core Gallery library:

 ```js
 var options = {